Montreal-Quakers/rg/_pages/privacy.md

 trans: privacy
 ---
 ### Who we are
-Montreal Monthly Quaker Meeting, the Religious Society of Friends.
-Our website address is: https://montreal.quaker.ca.
+St. Lawrence Regional Gathering.
+Our website address is: [https://stlawrence.quaker.ca](https://stlawrence.quaker.ca){: rel="noopener" target="_blank"} .

 ## What personal data we collect and why we collect it
 ### Contact forms